Configuring and using rules for an MTA analysis

 The java provider allows scoping the search down to certain source code locations.

 - IMPORT: IMPORT allows for searches on class imports.
-It can either be used with FQNs or an asterisk to allow for wider matches:
+It can either be used with Fully Qualified Names (FQNs) or an asterisk to allow for wider matches:

 java.referenced: pattern: org.apache.lucene.search* location: IMPORT